coreinfrastructure/best-practices-badge/docs/governance.md

 For current members, see [TSC.md](./TSC.md).

 TSC decisions are by majority vote.
-Decisions can be electronic (e.g., a mailing list or electronic voting system) or in a meeting (in person or a teleconference), at the choice of the TSC members.
+Decisions can be asynchronous/electronic (e.g., a mailing list or electronic voting system) or synchronous/meeting (e.g., in an in-person meeting or a teleconference), at the choice of the TSC members.
+A synchronous meeting requires a quorum of a majority of TSC members.
 In case of a tie, the OpenSSF Best Practices Badge technical lead can break the tie.